dynamicstrategies/cardano-nft-minter/README.md

 If you get `Transaction successfully submitted.` then it means that everything worked as planned

 ### Check that you NFT has been minted
-Search for your address at `pool.pm`
+If you minted on the mainnet then search for your address at `pool.pm` If you minted on the testnet then search for the policyId at `https://testnet.adatools.io/nft`